 When you’re explaining the project, you’ll want to be as clear and succinct as possible.
-List all of the details including goals and objectives, be specific and include anything you think your partner will need to know to complete the assignment.
+List all of the details starting with goals and objectives, then be specific and include anything you think your partner will need to know to complete the work.
 Also, open up the discussion for questions to further clarify expectations.

 Your input document should include all of the information that is of utmost importance.
 Things like:

 - What is the problem you’re looking to improve?